Static vs Dynamic QR Codes: Why Static Breaks After Printing

 What's the difference between static and dynamic QR codes?

-A static QR code encodes data directly into the code pattern β€” it can never be changed after printing.
-A dynamic QR code uses a redirect URL that you control, so you can change the destination anytime without reprinting.
+A static QR code encodes data directly into the pattern β€” it can never be changed after printing.
+A dynamic QR code uses a redirect URL you control, so the destination can be updated anytime without reprinting.

 Can I convert a static QR code to dynamic?